-If the Office of the President becomes vacant, the Vice President assumes the office of the President and the Board holds an election for Vice President.
+If the Office of the President becomes vacant, the Vice President assumes the office of the President and the Board holds an election for Vice President at the next regularly scheduled Board meeting.

 Access to Board Files and Records

 No Board member may access a licensee, applicant, or complaint file without the Executive Officer's knowledge and approval of the conditions of access.
 Records or copies of records must not be removed from the Board's office.